Duke Harris: Professional career

-In 1961–62 Harris played his first professional games, appearing in 7 games with the Sault Thunderbirds of the Eastern Professional Hockey League (EPHL). in 1962–63 he scored 28 goals as a EPHL's St. Louis Braves.
+In 1961–62 Harris played his first professional games, appearing in 7 games with the Sault Thunderbirds of the Eastern Professional Hockey League (EPHL). in 1962–63 he scored 28 goals as an EPHL's St. Louis Braves.

 NHL career

 Harris played 26 NHL games in 1967–68, 22 with the Minnesota North Stars.
 He was traded to the Toronto Maple Leafs during the season, where he played 4 more games.
 The rest of the season was spent in the minor leagues.